Tools I use and gadgets I like.

 Data Handling

 I prefer Google Sheets over Microsoft Excel, period.
 Its web-based design, coupled with the capability to stay in sync with numerous simultaneous collaborators, all while retaining the powerful functions of Excel, makes it the superior choice.
-When creating your next spreadsheet, opt for a live spreadsheet in Google Sheets and you won't look back.
+When creating your next spreadsheet, opt for a live spreadsheet in Google Sheets and see your productivity go up.

 google.com/sheets